Mark Villar: Early life

 Villar was born on August 14, 1978, to businesspersons Manny and Cynthia Villar (née Aguilar).
 He is the second of three children, with an older brother, Manuel Paolo, and a younger sister, Camille Lydia.
 He attended the International School Manila in Makati, Metro Manila before moving to the United States to pursue higher education.
 He earned his bachelor's degree in Economics, Political Science and Philosophy from the University of Pennsylvania.
 He also finished his master's degree in Business Administration from the University of Chicago Booth School of Business.

 Business career

 On his return to the Philippines, he worked for ten years in the family's real estate business.
 By 2003, Villar ran the M-Star malls after their ownership was transferred from Manuela Corp. to the Villar family.
 He was President of Crown Asia Corporation before becoming managing director of Vista Land & Lifescapes.
-When asked regarding his potential involvement in politics, Villar stated that "I'd rather go to a business meeting rather than a political one.
-I don't want to be known as a politician."
+When asked regarding his potential involvement in politics, Villar stated that he preferred corporate work to political work.